tranchess/contract-core/spec/README_EXCHANGE.md

 #### Error

-`sellP` may revert with any of the following errors, in addition to any errors specified in the `ERC20`:
+`sellM` may revert with any of the following errors, in addition to any errors specified in the `ERC20`:

 | Error          | Condition                  |
 | -------------- | -------------------------- |